coala/coala/docs/Users/Tutorial.md

 possible and provides you the option to directly open the file in an editor of your choice.

-Note: If your editor is already open this will probably not work because the other process will shortly communicate with the existent process and return immediately.
-There is no way coala can know when you finished editing the file.
+Note: If your editor is already open this may not work, because the other process will shortly communicate with the existent process and return immediately. coala handles this for some editors automatically, if your's does not work yet - please file a bug so we can include it!

 If you changed one file in multiple results, coala will merge the changes if this is possible.